EFHIII/balatro-calculator/README.md

 You can also use this tool to try and conceive of your "perfect hand" to see what it would score.

-Currently, not all jokers are implemented.
+Currently, not all jokers are implemented and play breakdown has not been implemented.